opencv/opencv/modules/highgui/doc/qt_new_functions.rst

     :param text: Text to write on an image.

-    :param location: Point(x,y) where the text should start on an image.
+    :param org: Point(x,y) where the text should start on an image.

     :param font: Font to use to draw a text.